miloscomplex/pair-programming-challenge-haunted-cottages/README.md

 A wealthy patron has asked you to build a website after their first web developer disappeared under mysterious circumstances.
 Their website, Haunted Cottage Seeker, already has a front page and information on their cottage rentals.
 All they need now is for you to finish it.

-To get started, clone down the repository and run `bundle install`.
+Fork and clone the repository, then move into the proper directory and run `bundle install`.

 ### Models